Books (listed alphabetically by title)

 Rogers Wildlife Rehab https://www.rogerswildlife.org/index.php

 Seek: The Seek app (free on iOS), developed by iNaturalist, combines the gamification and collection aspects of Pokémon Go with exploration of the natural world.
 It works like this: The app uses your general location to populate a list of plants and animals you’re likely to encounter in the area, and each plant and animal listing in the app also includes photos and useful facts.
-You can then snap photos of those species as you come across them, adding them to your virtual collection in the app.
+You can then snap photos of those species as you come across them, adding them to your virtual collection in the applications.

 Do you have a resource that we should add to this page?
 Please email firstname.lastname@example.org with the information.
 Thank you!